 Their Beltain celebrations (note the slightly different spelling) includes crafts, hot food, live bands and drumming, dancers, storytellers, face painting (with woad), birds of prey demonstrations, Roman cooking, traditional skills demonstrations, Morris men and more.

-The celebration, from 4:30 pm to 10 pm on April 30 (in 2016) is ticketed, with tickets available online.
+The celebration, from 4:30 pm to 10 pm (on Saturday, May 5 in 2018) is ticketed, with tickets available online.
 The farm is off the A3 between London and Portsmouth, about 5 miles south of Petersfield and signposted from the Chalton/Clanfield exit.
 No cars are allowed on the site but parking is on a hill above the farm - about a 15 minute downhill walk (remember, it is also an uphill walk in the dark at the end of the event - so bring a flashlight).

 Beltane at Thornborough Henges in North Yorkshire